Advertisement

 Submit Your Application

-Contact Housing Authority of Marfa directly at (432) 729-4811 to request an application.
-Applications are always free — never pay anyone to apply on your behalf.
+Apply directly through the official Housing Authority of Marfa portal.
+Applications are free — never pay to apply.

 4